IvS-KULeuven/ComboCode/README.md

     - $ mkdir usr/
     - $ cp usr.dist/* usr/.

-* Add ~/ComboCode/ to the PYTHON\_PATH in your ~/.bash_profile.
+* Add the ComboCode home folder to the PYTHON\_PATH in your ~/.bash_profile.

-* Tell git that any subfolders in ~/ComboCode/ other than cc/, aux/ and usr.dist/ are to be ignored (including, e.g., usr/ or input/).
+* Tell git that any subfolders in the ComboCode home folder other than cc/, aux/ and usr.dist/ are to be ignored (including, e.g., usr/ or input/).
 For this, you can create (or update) the file ~/ComboCode/.git/info/exclude with paths/files to be excluded from any git tracking.
 An example of such a file for ComboCode is available <a href="http://ster.kuleuven.be/~robinl/cc/exclude"> here</a>.
 You can update this as you go if more folders or files end up in ~/ComboCode/ that you don't want tracked.

 ### Keeping your code up-to-date with the upstream version
 * Now you can keep your master branch up-to-date with the upstream.
 As long as you never make any changes in your master branch, you can merge upstream/master with origin/master (make sure to be on the master branch):